axv-crew/axv-digital-safety-net/docs/architecture.md

 User → AI Assistant (Sentinel Mode)
 AI → Risk Detection Engine
-RDE → If risk below threshold → Standard support
+If threshold not met → No Notification / Standard Support
-RDE → If above threshold + opt-in active → Notify Trusted Contact
+If threshold met and DSN is active → Notification Module → Trusted Contact

 ---